by Marnie Werner, VP Research

 Figure 4: Group limits and their impact on centers.

 For family providers, group limits weren’t as much of an issue since they generally care for fewer than ten children at any one time.
 They faced other issues, however: children kept home were a big issue, but school closures also created difficulties.
 Providers were asked to look after school-age children who would normally be in school, and providers often felt obligated to help them with their online classes.
 School-age children also brought with them higher expenses in food and other supplies needed for this different age group.

 Anticipating the impact on child care revenue, the state issued emergency child care grants in three rounds to center and family providers using federal CARES Act funds.
 The Minnesota Initiative Foundations also created a fund and awarded grants.
 These grants didn’t save every provider, but they seem to have limited the damage in Minnesota considerably compared to other states.

 Moving on from 2020: Quick fixes for 2021 to keep child care intact

 The tribulations of 2020 aren’t over for child care providers.
-Group limits are still in place.
-Once those are lifted, and as more are vaccinated, and once unemployment benefits end, there will be a rush of people wanting to get back to work and back to workplaces, but the child care shortage will still be with us.
+As more people are vaccinated and once unemployment benefits end, there will be a rush of people wanting to get back to work and back to workplaces, but the child care shortage will still be with us.
 We may also have to deal with intermittent waves of COVID infections as new variants roll through, requiring some restrictions again, albeit on a smaller scale.